microsoft/fast/packages/web-components/fast-components/docs/api-report.md

 // @public (undocumented)
 export const neutralLayerFloating: import("@microsoft/fast-foundation").CSSDesignToken<SwatchRGB>;

-// Warning: (ae-internal-missing-underscore) The name "neutralLayerFloating_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated
-export const neutralLayerFloating_DEPRECATED: ColorRecipe<Swatch_2>;

 // @public @deprecated (undocumented) export const neutralLayerL1: import("@microsoft/fast-foundation").CSSDesignToken<SwatchRGB>;

-// Warning: (ae-internal-missing-underscore) The name "neutralLayerL1_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated
-export const neutralLayerL1_DEPRECATED: ColorRecipe<Swatch_2>;

-// Warning: (ae-internal-missing-underscore) The name "neutralLayerL1Alt_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated
-export const neutralLayerL1Alt_DEPRECATED: ColorRecipe<Swatch_2>;

 // @public @deprecated (undocumented) export const neutralLayerL2: import("@microsoft/fast-foundation").CSSDesignToken<SwatchRGB>;

-// Warning: (ae-internal-missing-underscore) The name "neutralLayerL2_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated
-export const neutralLayerL2_DEPRECATED: ColorRecipe<Swatch_2>;

 // @public @deprecated (undocumented) export const neutralLayerL3: import("@microsoft/fast-foundation").CSSDesignToken<SwatchRGB>;

-// Warning: (ae-internal-missing-underscore) The name "neutralLayerL3_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated
-export const neutralLayerL3_DEPRECATED: ColorRecipe<Swatch_2>;

 // @public @deprecated (undocumented) export const neutralLayerL4: import("@microsoft/fast-foundation").CSSDesignToken<SwatchRGB>;

-// Warning: (ae-internal-missing-underscore) The name "neutralLayerL4_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated
-export const neutralLayerL4_DEPRECATED: ColorRecipe<Swatch_2>;

-// Warning: (ae-forgotten-export) The symbol "SwatchFamily" needs to be exported by the entry point index.d.ts
-// Warning: (ae-internal-missing-underscore) The name "neutralOutline_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated (undocumented) export const neutralOutline_DEPRECATED: ColorRecipe<SwatchFamily>;

 // @public @deprecated (undocumented) export const neutralOutlineActive: import("@microsoft/fast-foundation").CSSDesignToken<SwatchRGB>;

-// Warning: (ae-internal-missing-underscore) The name "neutralOutlineActive_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated (undocumented) export const neutralOutlineActive_DEPRECATED: SwatchRecipe;

 // @public @deprecated (undocumented) export const neutralOutlineFocus: import("@microsoft/fast-foundation").CSSDesignToken<SwatchRGB>;